Gig Review: Richard Thompson

 dcd-cover_web

-Dead Can Dance -‘Anastasis’ (PIAS)
+Dead Can Dance -‘Anastasis’ (PIA

 Right from the opening bars of album opener ‘Children Of The Sun’ it is clear that the first album from Brendan Perry and Lisa Gerrard in sixteen years is a winner.
-Whilst the notion of ‘World Music’ is, frankly, rather naff, and more often than not, more than just a little patronising, this is an album that truly is global in its approach to sound.
+Whilst the notion of ‘Wo

 Yet, the thing is, not only did they produce music that was jaw-dropping, they could write songs and produce work that was astonishingly easy to love.
-Sure, it might be hard to categorise them – they would appear on goth compilations, topped world music charts, and were signed to seminal arty indie label 4AD during the 1980s and 1990s -but that may just have been more about listeners trying to get a handle on a very special act.
+Sure, it might be hard to categorise them – they would appear on goth compilations, topped world music charts, and were signed to seminal arty i

 ‘Return Of The She-King’ manages to evoke Scottish folk, Gerrard’s soundtrack for Gladiator and with vocals from Perry that sound almost incantation like -but it’s never too clever, never leaves you feeling that this is music to be appreciated, rather than loved.
 It is both -and all the better for it.